 How to Take: Apply patch to clean, dry, hairless area of intact healthy skin on the front of the abdomen, thigh, hip, flank, shoulder, or upper arm at approximately the same time daily.
 Remove from pouch immediately before use and press patch firmly in place on the skin for 30 seconds.
 Application sites should be rotated on a daily basis.
 If applied to a hairy area, shave ≥3 days prior to applying the patch.
 If the patch falls off, immediately apply a new one to a new site.

-You Need to Avoid: Do not apply to the same application site more than once every 14 days or apply the patch to skin that is oily, irritated, or damaged, or where it will be rubbed by tight clothing.
+You Need to Avoid: Do not apply to the same application site more than once every 14 days or apply a patch to skin that is oily, irritated, or damaged, or where it will be rubbed by tight clothing.
 Avoid exposing the patch to external heat sources (eg, heating pad, electric blanket, heat lamp, hot tub, direct sunlight).
 Remove patch prior to magnetic resonance imaging or cardioversion to avoid skin burns due to aluminum content.
 Do not stop abruptly, taper dosage slowly.
 Other dopaminergic agents have been associated with a syndrome resembling neuroleptic malignant syndrome on withdrawal and/or significant dosage reduction.
 Decrease by ≤2 mg/24 hours preferably every other day until withdrawal is complete.